 When to start taking piano lessons is really based on developmental factors — motor skills both gross and fine, hand-eye coordination, memory, ability and discipline in maintaining a daily practice routine, focused attention and direction-taking through the length of a weekly lesson, ability to work in a group with fellow students in a shared lesson, etc. While these don’t always relate directly to age, on average, age 7-8 or later is a great time to start the standard Simply Music curriculum, since by then students can usually make satisfying progress in that program.
-The Play-a-Story program is an ideal entrance to piano lessons for students not yet ready for the standard curriculum, especially for ages 4-5 but up to 6 or more as well.
+Age 6 or even 5 can be appropriate depending on the individual.

 One of the great things about the Simply Music method is how it embraces the musicality that’s inside every single one of us.
 As long as those developmental factors are there, it doesn’t much matter how old you are when you start.
 For adults and even seniors, Simply Music makes it possible for practically anyone to successfully learn to play piano and become a true self-generating musician in a way that can profoundly contribute to someone for the rest of their life.